surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 3.0.0 - November 11th, 2024 =
+- New: Completely rebuilt Shop, Product, and Cart systems using the Interactivity API for better performance and customization.
+- New: Variant images - automatically show/hide images based on the selected variation.
+- New: Bricks Builder integration.
+- New: Advanced Custom Fields integration.
+- New: Meta Box integration.
+- New: Product now sync with custom post types for better compatibility with other plugins.
+- New: Products now use the WP Media Library for images.
+- New: 1-click shop page patterns/templates for easy styles.
+- Improvement: More customizable product, shop and cart templates.
+- Improvement: Preload pagination and filter links on shop page.
+- Improvement: More performant loading of shop and product pages due to server side rendering of state.
+- Improvement: Realtime search of products on shop page.
+- Improvement: Slide out cart traps focus for better accessibility.
+- Improvement: Quick view icon to view product from edit product page.
+- Improvement: Upsells are not out of beta.
+- Improvement: Move SureCart admin menu to further up to help with navigation, due to the number of submenu items.

 = 2.40.1 - October 30th, 2024 =
 - Fix: Issue where checkout mode was not being honored when using direct checkout links.